 Finish on a call to action (check out new book, follow on social media, etc.)

-The steps in this post take you through everything you need to think about and do when it comes to writing your own author description.
-Refer back to them when you start writing – and you’ll have a persuasive, engaging author bio that wins more fans and sells more books in no time!
+In summary, the steps in this post take you through everything you need when writing your own author description.
+Refer to them when you start writing – and you’ll have an engaging author bio that sells more books!